tspspi/pfeifferpumps/README.md

 * The message is malformed
 * The checksum is invalid

-To further decode the message one has to know the registerset.
+To further decode the message one has to know the register set.
 These are kept in the dictionary ```registers``` inside the ```PfeifferProtocol``` class as a dictionary mapping the device types to register definitions.
-For example ```registers["TC110"]``` would be the registerset definition for the TC110 turbopump controller.
+For example ```registers["TC110"]``` would be the register set definition for the TC110 turbopump controller.
 To further decode a previously decoded raw packet one can use ```decodePacket(packet, sentenceDictionary)```: